Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Case studies using

 \subsection{Algorithm Exploration}

 A single tensor operation can be computed via several algorithms.
-The \union-frontend can determine whether to run an operation natively, or transform it to other operations, depending on which algorithm provides better performance on the accelerator.
-We demonstrate this use case using tensor contraction running on a cloud type 2D spatial accelerator via two algorithms: (1) running natively and (2) running through TTGT~\cite{mutlu2020comet}.
-We use the Timeloop cost model with an aggressive mapper based heuristics and random sampling.
-We use the cloud configuration shown in ~\autoref{table:hardware_config} with 32$\times$64 as the aspect ratio of the accelerator to balance the parallelism across rows and columns.
+The \union-frontend determines whether to run an operation natively, or transform it to other operations, depending on which algorithm provides better performance on the accelerator.
+We demonstrate this use case using tensor contraction running on a cloud type 2D spatial accelerator via two algorithms: (1) running natively and (2) running through TTGT.
+We use the Timeloop cost model and a mapper based on both heuristic and random sampling.
+We use the cloud configuration in ~\autoref{table:hardware_config} with 32$\times$64 as the aspect ratio of the accelerator to balance the parallelism across rows and columns.
 Note that for TTGT cost estimation, the cost model only estimates the cost of the GEMM operation assuming that the cost of transpose operations would not be significant.
-Since TTGT does not incur duplicated elements of the original tensors, the memory footprint for both running TC natively and running TC with TTGT are same. \autoref{fig:algorith-exploration} plots the normalized Energy-Delay-Product (EDP) for three tensor contractions with tensor dimensions 16 and 64 on the cloud accelerator.
-EDP is normalized by the maximum EDP in each tensor contraction problem.
+Since TTGT does not incur duplicated elements of the original tensors, the memory footprint for both running TC natively and running TC with TTGT have the same memory footprint. \autoref{fig:algorith-exploration} plots the Energy-Delay-Product (EDP) for three tensor contractions with tensor dimensions 16 and 64 on the cloud accelerator.
 We observe that the lower EDP is achieved when running with TTGT for all cases with TDS=16.
 This is because running natively will under-utilize the available compute units since the target accelerator has 32$\times$64 PEs while the each tensor dimension has size of 16.
 For example, \autoref{fig:intensli-mapping} shows the mappings generated from \union for Intensli2.
 In ~\autoref{fig:intensli-mapping}(a) $C_3$ level, we observe that the optimal mapping found by \union distributes the problem dimension A across 16 $C_2$s and distributes the dimension E across 16 $C_1$s, resulting in utilizing 256 PEs with \textit{A\_E} partitioned mapping.
 In ~\autoref{fig:intensli-mapping}(b), the optimal mapping with GEMM distributes K across 16 $C_2$s and distributes M across 64 $C_1$s, resulting in utilizing 1024 PEs with \textit{K\_M} partitioned mapping.